 - Sugar: Both brown and white sugar.

-- Fresh Orange Juice: You can use sweetened bottled juice but than you have to reduce the amount of sugar from the recipe.
-Freshly squeezed orange juice will give the dish the best flavors ever.
+- Fresh Orange Juice: You can use sweetened bottled juice.
+In that case, reduce the amount of sugar used in the recipe.
+Freshly squeezed orange juice will certainly give the flavors an outstanding boost.

 - Orange Zest: The zest from a fresh orange.
 Just grate the outer skin (only the orange part) lightly with the help of a hand grater.